 Project name: Technical Assistance for Strengthening the National Nature Protection System for implementation of NATURA 2000 Requirements (EuropeAid/134319/IH/SER/TR)

 Client: Ministry of Forestry and Water Affairs, Republic of Turkey

-The Technical Assistance Contract for the NATURA framework implementation in Turkey corresponds to a 36- month project for strengthening the institutional and technical capacity in Turkey in establishment of Natura 2000 Network.
-The objective of this project is to protect and enhance Turkey’s natural habitats and biodiversity.
-The purpose of this service contract is to strengthen the Institutional and Technical Capacity to Select and Design Natura 2000 Network in Turkey.
-Three results to deliver:
+The Technical Assistance Contract for the NATURA framework implementation in Turkey was a 36- month project for strengthening the institutional and technical capacity in Turkey in establishment of Natura 2000 Network.
+The objective of this project was to protect and enhance Turkey’s natural habitats and biodiversity.
+The purpose of this service contract was to strengthen the Institutional and Technical Capacity to Select and Design Natura 2000 Network in Turkey.
+Three results had to be delivered: